Teacher Guide: Comprehension Strategy Lesson Plans and Teaching Resources

 - Visualizing

-- Common Core State Standard alignment
+- Common Core State Standard and TEKS Alignment

 Comprehension Strategy Lesson Plans: A Step by Step Guide